 Remember, if you are doing the programming at Madison Square Garden, Hammerstein Ballroom, or Hudson Mercantile, it is NOT necessary to go to the Javits first.
 Head to whichever offsite and line up there!
 Be advised that each venue has its own rules about outside food and drink.
-I know MSG does not let in anything that isn’t sealed.
+(MSG doesn’t allow outside food but does open the concession stands.)

-The entrance to the Theater at Madison Square Garden is on 33rd St and 8th Ave.
+The entrance to the Theater at Madison Square Garden is on 32nd St and 7th Ave.
+MSG officially opens the line at 8am and are kind of strict about it.
 Hammerstein Ballroom is in the Manhattan Center, located on 34th St, just past 8th Ave, across from the AMC Theater.
 Hudson Mercantile is on 36th St and 10th Ave.

 Follow NYCC Lines on Twitter for real-time updates on the status of various lines!

 Here’s a basic overview of stuff that’s available in the Javits Center.